 Age: 18 & Under Skin: Combination, Fair Hair: Brunette Eyes: Hazel

 Although I wish you could buy replacement pads separately without having to purchase a new curler altogether, this is a great eyelash curler.
-I have it in purple and in addition to being a really pretty colour it curls my lashes naturally and they stay curled ALL DAY (when I'm using my favourite mascara - L'Oreal Voluminous Waterproof).
+I have it in purple and in addition to being a really pretty colour it curls my lashes naturally and they stay curled ALL DAY (when I'm using one of my favourite waterproof mascaras).
 My only complaint is that in order to get that pure from-the-base curl, you have to curl from literally the base of your lashes, which tends to remove a bit of eyeliner.
 A small price to pay for lashes that stay supercurled all day long!

 Let me preface this by saying that I have pencil straight eyelashes that go in a downward slope.
 I've used either Revlon or Maybelline eyelash curlers all my life.
 Although I like the way they curl my lashes, they sometimes pinch the corners of my lids.
 So I was on a quest to find something better and choose this one because of the great reviews.
 I bought the pink which is very pretty and came in a hard plastic box that included an extra set of refills.
 I asked about refills for purchase and the SA told me that the curler is made to work perfectly for the life of two sets of refills, and after both are worn out a new curler should be purchased.